 - 19:49 – Industry reports and comparing to industry standards

 - 23:21 – Consistency is key

 What reports should I be analyzing?

 The short answer is, it depends.
 It comes down to focusing on what reports give you the data you need to press into your goals.
 There are an endless amount of accounting reports available to you as a business owner – cash flow reports, accounts receivable aging reports, your standard P&L (profit and loss) and balance sheet, and the list goes on and on.
-In order to determine what reports provide beneficial information for you, start by looking specifically at your business.
+To determine what reports provide beneficial information for you, start by looking specifically at your business.
 In order to avoid the overwhelm that can come with looking at all available information, focus on priorities in your business.

 To get the information you actually need, we recommend first thinking about your business triggers and pain points.
 Is cash flow a common area of concern?
 Are you finding yourself tapping into a line of credit and then paying it back?
 When you think of accounts receivable (AR), do you immediately get a headache?
 What are the uphill battles you face?
 Once you answer these questions, you’ll have a better idea of what reports you need most.
 Now, this isn’t to say you can completely ignore everything else, but a cursory look at numbers will help you identify that they are remaining on track.
 For example, if your AR isn’t a pain point, you don’t need to dig into it.
 You should still take time every week to look at the receivable reports but there’s no need to analyze this further.

 Next, look at what motivates you.
 If you are someone driven by goals, you’ll need to pull reports that show you if you’re hitting the mark.
 You may need to enlist the help of your advisory team to talk through the metrics you’d like to measure and a certain timeline in order to achieve your long-term goals.
 Once you’ve gone through all of this, think outside of the box and identify any other information you want to know.